 Now, let's take a look at the theme and see what slides we could use for this design.
-As you notice, there are some slides designed in the theme which specifically could act as a slide to present services.
+As you notice, there are some slides designed in the theme that could act specifically as a slide to present services.

 However, I really like the design of slide 8, which you can see below.
 Let's customize this slide to use it as a service slide.

-The following are elements on the slide that I would like to change:
+The following are elements on the slide that I'd like to change:

 Let's first change the image.
 When you click on the placeholder image, you can use the Replace image tool again, in combination with masking and cropping as described above to change the image as you please.

-Now, let's change the text as well as change the icons which are used on the right section of the slide.
+Now, let's change the text as well as change the icons that are used on the right section of the slide.
 First, let's see what icons we could use.

 Simply copy an icon from the icon slide and paste it in the slide you'd like to use.
 You can use the toolbar menu to, for example, change the color or stroke size of the icon.